-d.
-Once CIC Medicaid coverage is activated, the revenue maximization staff or designee will select a Medicaid Managed Care Plan for the child which will generate a health plan card from the provider.

-e.
-If there is a change to the child's situation,

-(1) Child welfare staff must enter the change in FSFN within two business days and/or notify revenue maximization staff.

-(2) Revenue maximization staff will review and validate or enter the information in the necessary FSFN modules required for a successful submission from the Medicaid Eligibility module through the Interface.

-(3) Once the information is submitted, FSFN will automatically send the information to FLORIDA twice daily.
-FLORIDA will review and complete necessary changes to the Medicaid eligibility.

-2-6.
+c.
+Revenue maximization staff will monitor the Initial CIC Medicaid application to ensure the child's coverage is activated.
+Revenue maximization staff will contact CIC staff if Medicaid is not processed within three business days.

+- d.
+Once CIC Medicaid coverage is activated, the revenue maximization staff or designee will select a Medicaid Managed Care Plan for the child which will generate a health plan card from the provider. - e.
+If there is a change to the child's situation, - (1) Child welfare staff must enter the change in FSFN within two business days and/or notify revenue maximization staff. - (2) Revenue maximization staff will review and validate or enter the information in the necessary FSFN modules required for a successful submission from the Medicaid Eligibility module through the Interface. - (3) Once the information is submitted, FSFN will automatically send the information to FLORIDA twice daily.
+FLORIDA will review and complete necessary changes to the Medicaid eligibility. - f.
+Upon enrollment of the child in CIC Medicaid, a CBC designee shall complete the Medicaid Managed Care (MMC) plan selection process.
+For children currently enrolled in a MMC plan, upon enrollment in CIC Medicaid, the MMC plan shall remain the same if the child is receiving treatment or services which would be discontinued due to a plan change unless Department approval is obtained. - 2-6.
 Child of Minor Parent.
-A child living with his or her minor parent in a licensed foster family home or a child-care institution is not considered to be in "foster care" if the minor parent's child has not been legally removed from the parent pursuant to a voluntary licensed placement agreement or a judicial determination.

-a.
-The needs of the child living with a minor parent in the same licensed foster home are included in the Title IV-E payment being made on behalf of the minor parent.

-b.
-A child whose cost of care in a licensed foster home or facility is covered by the Title IV-E foster care payments made with respect to the minor parent is also eligible for Title XIX Medicaid (no separate Medicaid determination for the child is necessary).

-(1) The child's parent applies for Medicaid on behalf of the non-CIC child in the regular community process.

-(2) Presumptively eligible newborn coverage will be authorized for the first year, or earlier if a demographic change is made.
+A child living with his or her minor parent in a licensed foster family home or a child-care institution is not considered to be in "foster care" if the minor parent's child has not been legally removed from the parent pursuant to a voluntary licensed placement agreement or a judicial determination. - a.
+The needs of the child living with a minor parent in the same licensed foster home are included in the Title IV-E payment being made on behalf of the minor parent. - b.
+A child whose cost of care in a licensed foster home or facility is covered by the Title IV-E foster care payments made with respect to the minor parent is also eligible for Title XIX Medicaid (no separate Medicaid determination for the child is necessary). - (1) The child's parent applies for Medicaid on behalf of the non-CIC child in the regular community process. - (2) Presumptively eligible newborn coverage will be authorized for the first year.